 Differences in Productivity

-it’s not a Slicing Pie problem…it’s a management problem.
+This doesn’t sound fair, because it’s not fair.
+But, it’s not a Slicing Pie problem…it’s a management problem.

-to rectify the issue.
+In both examples, the management team needs to take action to rectify the issue.
 Once the management issue is corrected, Slicing Pie will make the proper adjustments to maintain a fair split.

 The Bad Burger Flipper

 In the burger example the management issue is performance related for both guys.
 Each one is either performing at, below or above what was assumed when they took the job.
 If the hiring manager assumed that a burger flipper should flip 200 burgers per hour the manager needs to address Tom’s performance.

 Tom’s manager should bring the problem to Tom’s attention and make it clear that productivity needs to increase in order to keep the job and he is getting his first warning.
 Specific goals need to be set and the manager needs to make sure Tom has the tools and training to do the job right.
 If Tom doesn’t have a spatula, for instance, his performance would be an issue through no fault of his own and his manager should make sure he gets one.

 If, after Tom has everything he needs and is still not productive, his manager should issue a second warning and review the goals and reassess the situation.
 The job of the manager is to make sure that there are no externalities under his control that are preventing Tom from doing his job.
 Training?
 Check!
 Equipment?
 Check!
 Supplies?
 Check!
 Back to work, Tom!